Club Kop & Kande links hybrid shopping

 Kop & Kande’s Marketing & Omnichannel Director

-Agillic’s gold partner Web2Media oversaw the data migration, built the data models, and created and implemented the communication flows in close collaboration with the Kop & Kande marketing team.
-The close collaboration continues to ensure continued development on, and the best possible utilisation of, the Agillic platform.
+Agillic’s Gold Solution Partner, Web2Media, oversaw the data migration, built the data models, and created and implemented the communication flows in close collaboration with the Kop & Kande marketing team.
+This close collaboration continues to ensure the best possible utilisation of Agillic.

 From black box to transparency